The Mind Science Foundation

 Tuesday, May 2, 2017

 Dreams have fascinated us for millennia.
-A window to our soul and a narrative that our brain plays for us nightly.
+They are a window to our soul and a narrative that our brain plays for us nightly.
 Yet, for centuries we were not able to parse their meaning, function and purpose.
-Recent works have started to both access dreams content, decoding some of their functions and using them to guide and navigate our awake-behavior.
-In this talk Moran Cerf will discuss some of the recent works allowing us to penetrate our consciousness by accessing our dreams and the road that understanding our brain, from within, paves.
+Recent works have started to both access dream content, decoding some of their functions and using them to guide and navigate our awake-behavior.
+In this talk Moran Cerf will discuss his work allowing us to penetrate our consciousness by accessing our dreams and the road that understanding our brain, from within, paves.

 Moran Cerf is a professor of neuroscience and business at the Kellogg School of Management and the neuroscience program at Northwestern university.
 He studies patients undergoing brain-surgery to examine behavior, emotion, decision making and dreams.
 This is done by directly recording the activity of individual nerve cells using electrodes implanted in the patient's brain for clinical purposes.
 Dr. Cerf is a also a member of the institute on complex systems.
 Dr. Cerf holds a Ph.D in neuroscience from Caltech, as well as an MA in Philosophy and a B.Sc in Physics from Tel-Aviv University.